Ligi Ndogo S.C.: Youth academy

 The youth academy was established by current chairman Chris Amimo and Karani Nyamu on 1 January 2002, with operations beginning in February the same year.
 It fields teams from under-9 to under-19 level that participate in various national and international competitions, but also accommodates boys and girls from the age of four upwards.
-Notable former graduates of the academy include Swedish international John Guidetti and Kenyan international Ayub Masika.
+Notable former graduates of the academy include Sweden international John Guidetti and Kenya international Ayub Masika.

 Centres

 The main clubhouse is situated at the Ligi Ndogo Grounds (formerly Unga Grounds), where the team plays its home games.
 The clubhouse was started by the Espositos, two brothers from the Kenyan coastal town of Lamu, and briefly hosted Italian Serie A giants Juventus when they toured Kenya in 1963.

 Ligi Ndogo now has four centres, namely: